-To evaluate how risky hotel interest rates are, we compare the interest rate on hotels to those for other types of commercial real estate (CRE).
-As shown in Exhibit 19, the interest rate spreads for both higher quality (Class A) and lower quality (Class B&C) hotels have continued to tighten from the previous quarter and the previous year.
-This indicates that lenders have lowered the amount of additional compensation they require to make hotel loans, compared to loans on other major CRE property types given the relative riskiness for hotels.
+To evaluate how risky hotel interest rates are, we compare the interest rate on hotels to other types of commercial real estate (CRE).
+The interest rate spread for both higher quality (Class A) and lower quality (Class B&C) hotels continues to tighten from the previous two quarters and the previous two year-over-year periods.
+This indicates that lenders have lowered the additional compensation they require to make hotel loans compared to loans on other major property types given the relative riskiness for hotels.
 To obtain further insights, we also compare the interest rate on hotels to the yield on a 10-year Treasury bond.
-The interest rate spread on this metric has also narrowed for both Class A and Class B&C hotels.
+The interest-rate spread on this metric has also continued to narrow for both Class A and Class B&C hotels.